Voting rights of prisoners in New Zealand: 2010 legislation

-Justifications for the law

-Paul Quinn, the member who sponsored this legislation, bases his justification for the legislation loosely on social contract theory.
-This is the idea that prisoners have breached the contract with the state and therefore, some of their rights can be validly restricted.
-This was the view advanced by many supporting members in their speeches but perhaps put most clearly by Jonathan Young during the bills Third reading.
+Paul Quinn based his justification for the legislation loosely on social contract theory.
+This is the idea that prisoners have breached the contract with the state, and therefore some of their rights can be validly restricted.
+This was the view advanced by many supporting members in their speeches but perhaps put most clearly by Jonathan Young during the bill’s Third reading.
 "The social contract that undergirds every stable society must balance human rights with human responsibilities, or said essentially, in order to participate in the process of selecting our lawmakers who shape our society, one ought not to be a serious lawbreaker."
 Removing the right to vote is essentially another form of punishment for criminals.
 In reality, there was little substantive argument made in favour of the legislation as it passed through Parliament, something which did not go unnoticed by commentators.

 Criticisms of the law

 Under section 7 of the New Zealand Bill of Rights Act 1990 (NZBORA) if there is an apparent inconsistency between legislation being introduced and the NZBORA, the Attorney-General must bring this to the attention of the House as soon as possible.
 There was a section 7 report filed in respect of this legislation by Christopher Finlayson.
-There was in the opinion of the Attorney-General an inconsistency between the Bill and section 12 of NZBORA which affirms the voting rights New Zealand citizens.
+There was, in the opinion of the Attorney-General, an inconsistency between the Bill and section 12 of NZBORA, which affirms the voting rights of New Zealand citizens.
 Under section 5 of NZBORA, rights are not absolute, but can be limited so long as those limits are "demonstrably justified in a free and democratic society."
 There are two questions that the Attorney-General and the courts will look at in determining whether the limit comes under section 5.
 Firstly, whether the "provision serves an important and significant objective" and secondly whether there is a "rational and proportionate connection between the provision and the objective."
 The Attorney-General considered that although the objective of the Bill (to prevent serious offenders from voting) may have been in fact important, there was no rational connection between the limit and that objective.
 A blanket ban effects not only serious offenders, but all offenders regardless of the nature of their offending, so the limit is more related to the time of the offending in relation to an election.
 This is not a rational or proportional limitation.
 Academic Andrew Geddis notes that in the debates surrounding the Bill, this report was scarcely mentioned by supporters of the legislation, and there was no justification of the rights limitations made substantively by supporters either.